 Mobile app development is a lucrative career, a mobile app developer in the US earns $102,000 yearly approximately.
 If you are someone who is looking forward to specializing in mobile app development and confused between iOS vs Android development, let us go through a detailed comparison between iOS and Android operating systems.

-iOS vs Android Development – Which is Better?
+iOS vs Android Development

 Before you take a dive into mobile app development you need to ask who will be your target audience and how much are they willing to pay?

 iOS users are mostly young, highly educated, have high income and spend more time per app.
 They are mostly based in the US and Europe.

 Android users are usually from developing countries having a lower-income and spend less time per app.

 The programming languages used the development of iOS apps are Swift and Objective C-language.
 Objective-C requires a lot of coding and Apple uses this programming language for iOS and OS X operating systems.
 If you know C and C++ you won’t find Objective-C difficult.
 To develop iOS and OS X apps you need Apple devices which can be costly.